Should I Refinance My Home Mortgage?

 A: Refinancing a mortgage is essentially paying off the remaining balance on an existing home loan and then taking out another mortgage, usually at a lower interest rate.
 It may sound like a no-brainer, but there are lots of factors to consider before deciding to refinance.

-Why people refinance
+Why people refinance their home mortgage

 There are many reasons homeowners choose to refinance their mortgage.
 Here are some of the better ones: